 Lake Cypress Springs

-Known as the “best kept secret in Texas,” Lake Cypress Springs is truly one of many hidden gems in North Texas.
+Known as the “best kept secret in Texas,” Lake Cypress Springs is truly one of many hidden gems in North Texas and certainly one of the best lakes to explore on a day trip from Collin County.
 And it’s only a two-hour drive from the Dallas area — just far enough to stay overnight if you want.
 So, if you’re into camping, there’s plenty of ways to do so at Lake Cypress Springs with its rental cabins and RV parks.
 There are also hiking trails — Lake Bob Sandlin Trails and Daingerfield State Park Trails — for those of you who love a good hike.

 On Cypress Creek in the Cypress River Basin 15 miles northwest of Pittsburg in Franklin County | cypressspringslake.com